wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/post/2026-05-18/index.md

 draft: false
 ---

-Junke Wang visited the [Aydin Group](https://aydin.cup.uni-muenchen.de/) at Ludwig Maximilian University of Munich (LMU Munich), where he presented an invited talk as part of their Solar Energy Seminar Series — joining as the 15th speaker in the series.
+Junke Wang visited the [Aydin Group](https://aydin.cup.uni-muenchen.de/) at Ludwig Maximilian University of Munich (LMU Munich) as an invited speaker at their Solar Energy Seminar Series.

 ![Dr. Erkan Aydin and Dr. Junke Wang in the PV Fabrication Lab](featured.jpg)